infobloxopen/atlas-contacts-app/README.md

 ```

 Need `postgresql` installed locally or running inside docker container within `contacts` database created.
-You can change the name of database in `dsn` parameter in `server` app.
+You can change the name of database in `db` parameter in `server` app.
 Table creation in this example is omitted as it will be done autmotically by `gorm`.

 ### Installing